-- f.
-Authority of Compacting States to review, challenge, or re-audit taxpayer records. - 12.
-To enforce compliance by Compacting States and Contracting States with Rules, and Bylaws pursuant to the authority set forth in Article XIV; - 13.
-To provide for dispute resolution among Compacting States and Contracting States; - 14.
-To advise Compacting States and Contracting States on tax-related issues relating to insurers, insureds, Surplus Lines Licensees, agents or brokers domiciled or doing business in Non-Compacting States, consistent with the purposes of this Compact; - 15.
-To make available advice and training to those personnel in State stamping offices, State insurance departments or other State departments for record keeping, tax compliance, and tax allocations; and to be a resource for State insurance departments and other State departments; - 16.
+- 10. To sell, convey, mortgage, pledge, lease, exchange, abandon or otherwise dispose of any property, real, personal or mixed; - 11.
+To provide for tax audit rules and procedures for the compacting states with respect to the allocation of premium taxes including: - (A) Minimum audit standards, including sampling methods; - (B) Review of internal controls; - (C) Cooperation and sharing of audit responsibilities between compacting states; - (D) Handling of refunds or credits due to overpayments or improper allocation of premium taxes; - (E) Taxpayer records to be reviewed including a minimum retention period; and - (F) Authority of compacting states to review, challenge, or reaudit taxpayer records; - 12.
+To enforce compliance by compacting states and contracting states with rules and bylaws pursuant to the authority set forth in Article XIV of this compact; - 13.
+To provide for dispute resolution among compacting states and contracting states; - 14.
+To advise compacting states and contracting states on tax-related issues relating to insurers, insureds, surplus lines licensees, agents or brokers domiciled or doing business in noncompacting states, consistent with the purposes of this compact; - 15.
+To make available advice and training to those personnel in state stamping offices, state insurance departments or other state departments for record-keeping, tax compliance, and tax allocations; and to be a resource for state insurance departments and other state departments; - 16.
 To establish a budget and make expenditures; - 17.
 To borrow money; - 18.
-To appoint and oversee committees, including advisory committees comprised of Members, State insurance regulators, State legislators or their representatives, insurance industry and consumer representatives, and such other interested persons as may be designated in this Compact and the Bylaws; - 19.
-To establish an Executive Committee of not less than seven (7) nor more than fifteen (15) representatives, which shall include officers elected by the Commission and such other representatives as provided for herein and determined by the Bylaws.
-Representatives of the Executive Committee shall serve a one year term.
+To appoint and oversee committees, including advisory committees comprised of members, state insurance regulators, state legislators or their representatives, insurance industry and consumer representatives, and such other interested persons as may be designated in this compact and the bylaws; - 19.
+To establish an Executive Committee of not less than seven nor more than fifteen representatives, which shall include officers elected by the Commission and such other representatives as provided for herein and determined by the bylaws.
+Representatives of the Executive Committee shall serve a one-year term.
 Representatives of the Executive Committee shall be entitled to one vote each.
 The Executive Committee shall have the power to act on behalf of the Commission, with the exception of rulemaking, during periods when the Commission is not in session.
-The Executive Committee shall oversee the day to day activities of the administration of the Compact, including the activities of the Operations Committee created under this Article and compliance and enforcement of the provisions of the Compact, its Bylaws, and Rules, and such other duties as provided herein and as deemed necessary.
+The Executive Committee shall oversee the day-to-day activities of the administration of the compact, including the activities of the Operations Committee created under this Article and compliance and enforcement of the provisions of the compact, its bylaws and rules and such other duties as provided herein and as deemed necessary;

-- 20. To establish an Operations Committee of not less than seven (7) and not more than fifteen (15) representatives to provide analysis, advice, determinations and recommendations regarding technology, software, and systems integration to be acquired by the Commission and to provide analysis, advice, determinations and recommendations regarding the establishment of mandatory Rules to be adopted to be by the Commission. - 21.
-To enter into contracts with Contracting States so that Contracting States can utilize the services of and fully participate in the Clearinghouse subject to the terms and conditions set forth in such contracts; - 22.
-To adopt and use a corporate seal; and - 23.
-To perform such other functions as may be necessary or appropriate to achieve the purposes of this Compact consistent with the State regulation of the business of insurance.
+- 20. To establish an Operations Committee of not less than seven and not more than fifteen representatives to provide analysis, advice, determinations and recommendations regarding technology, software, and systems integration to be acquired by the Commission and to provide analysis, advice, determinations and recommendations regarding the establishment of mandatory rules to be adopted by the Commission; - 21.
+To enter into contracts with contracting states so that contracting states can utilize the services of and fully participate in the Clearinghouse subject to the terms and conditions set forth in such contracts; - 22.
+To adopt and use a corporate seal; - 23.
+To perform such other functions as may be necessary or appropriate to achieve the purposes of this compact consistent with the state regulation of the business of insurance.